dcroote/stanford-thesis-example/README.md

 ## About

 The hope is that this example thesis saves you time that I and countless others before me spent on the minutiae of writing a thesis in LaTeX.
-It combines a slightly modified version (more on this below) of the existing [Stanford thesis style](https://web.stanford.edu/~emma/suthesis/suthesis-2e.sty) ([more Stanford information here](https://studentservices.stanford.edu/my-academics/earn-my-degree/graduate-degree-progress/dissertations-and-theses/prepare-your-work-0)) with a template for including figures, tables, inline references, equations, symbols, a bibliography, a signature page, etc...
+It combines a slightly modified version (more on this below) of the existing [Stanford thesis style](https://web.stanford.edu/~emma/suthesis/suthesis-2e.sty) ([archived here](./2016-06-04-suthesis-2e.sty), [more Stanford information here](https://studentservices.stanford.edu/my-academics/earn-my-degree/graduate-degree-progress/dissertations-and-theses/prepare-your-work-0)) with a template for including figures, tables, inline references, equations, symbols, a bibliography, a signature page, etc...
 I used this style as the basis for my (officially completed) thesis and thus believe it adheres to Stanford's policies, but I make no guarantees.

 This thesis defaults to electronic submission using `\onlinetrue` in `suthesis-2e.sty`.
 Correspondingly, the copyright and signature pages _ii_ and _iii_, respectively, are excluded as they are [added by the Library](https://studentservices.stanford.edu/my-academics/earn-my-degree/graduate-degree-progress/dissertations-and-theses/prepare-your-work-0#orderandcontent) upon submission.
 The last page of this example thesis is a signature page you can print, but remember to comment out `\onlinesignature` in `main.tex` before uploading your final version. **Remember to print the signature page on acid-free paper.** Likewise for the title page.